 Birnstiel, Charles Consulting Engineer, Forest Hills, New York.

-- Structural analysis of arches
+- Structural joints

 - Related Primary Literature